| Academic

 zombie films?
 And not just a brief reference to Dawn

 of the Dead followed by an extended personal vent.
+Of course,

 any tenure committee will be pleased to note that Paffenroth embraces identity